 Use the thermometer to keep an eye on the temperature and you can expect good things.
-This will make it much simpler to fry homemade donuts and have them turn out fantastically.
+This will make it much simpler to fry homemade donuts and have them turn out great.

 5 – Your Pot Might Be Too Small

 Another thing to consider is whether your pot is too small.
-Trying to fry donuts in a pot that is too small can lead to poor results.
+Trying to fry donuts in a pot that’s undersized can lead to poor results.

 When you put the donuts in the pot, oil is going to be displaced.
 You also have to consider that donuts will expand as they heat up.

-It’s important to have a pot that is large enough to handle what you’re trying to do.
-Ideally, you should be using a pot that can hold at least two quarts of oil.
+It’s important to have a pot that’s large enough to handle what you’re trying to do.
+Ideally, you should be using one that can hold at least two quarts of oil.

 Even if you’re only using one quart of oil, having that extra space as a buffer zone will come in handy.
 Many choose to use Dutch oven pans for frying donuts since they’re so spacious.